Diego Maradona: Napoli

-Napoli would win their second league title in 1989–90, and later won the 1990 Italian Supercup, beating rivals Juventus 5–1.
+Napoli would win their second league title in 1989–90, with Maradona setting-up Marco Baroni's goal in a 1–0 home over Lazio on the final match-day, which saw them clinch the title; the team later won the 1990 Italian Supercup the following season, beating rivals Juventus 5–1, with Maradona setting up Massimo Crippa's goal.
 When asked who was the toughest player he ever faced, AC Milan central defender Franco Baresi stated it was Maradona, a view shared by his Milan teammate Paolo Maldini.

 Although Maradona was successful on the field during his time in Italy, his personal problems increased.
 His cocaine use continued, and he received US$70,000 in fines from his club for missing games and practices, ostensibly because of "stress".
 He faced a scandal there regarding an illegitimate son, and he was also the object of some suspicion over an alleged friendship with the Camorra crime syndicate.
 He also faced intense backlash and harassment from some local fans after the 1990 World Cup, in which he and Argentina beat Italy in a semi-final match at the San Paolo stadium.

 In 2000, the number 10 jersey of Napoli was officially retired, but in 2011, Maradona stated that he wanted Ezequiel Lavezzi to use it.
 In a poll on Il Mattino, 54% of fans voted to keep the shirt retired, and the change ultimately did not occur.
 On 4 December 2020, nine days after Maradona's death, Napoli's home stadium was renamed Stadio Diego Armando Maradona.

 Late career

-After serving a 15-month ban for failing a drug test for cocaine, Maradona left Napoli in disgrace in 1992.
+After serving a 15-month ban for failing a drug test for cocaine, Maradona left Napoli in 1992.
 Despite interest from Real Madrid and Marseille, he signed for Sevilla, where he stayed for one year.
-In 1993, he played for Newell's Old Boys and in 1995 returned to Boca Juniors for a two-year stint.
-Maradona also appeared for Tottenham Hotspur in a testimonial match for Osvaldo Ardiles against Internazionale, shortly before the 1986 World Cup.
-In 1996, he played in a friendly match alongside his brother Raul for Toronto Italia against the Canadian National Soccer League All-Stars.
-In 2000, he captained Bayern Munich in a friendly against the German national team in the farewell game of Lothar Matthäus.
-Maradona was himself given a testimonial match on 10 November 2001, played between an all-star World XI and the Argentina national team, scoring two penalty kicks in a 6–3 win at La Bombonera.
+In 1993, he played for Newell's Old Boys and in 1995 he returned to Boca Juniors for two years.
+In 1996, he played in a friendly match for Toronto Italia alongside his brother Raul, against the Canadian National Soccer League All-Stars.
+In 2000, Maradona captained Bayern Munich against the German national team in a farewell exhibition game for Lothar Matthäus.
+Maradona was himself given a testimonial match on 10 November 2001, played between an all-star World XI team and the Argentina national team at La Bombonera.
+Maradona scored twice from penalty kicks during his team's 6–3 victory.